gostopa1/Timeline/README.md

 - [X] Write dates in European format in the popup?
 - [ ] Adjust width to screen size
 - [ ] Semi-Bug: When scrolled down and collapsing a section the positions are changing
+- [ ] Generalize date ranges, to show hours for example for a different use (e.g. a conference schedule)